DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Parts of the apartment that aren't along the critical path will have little-to-no splotches

 ### Lore
-- Forced to walk in the distressed hallways
+- Forced to walk in the distressed hallways.
+This way we can make sure we deliver the story
+-

 # Vendor Rework
 - Eliminate the idea of "Doctors" and "Dealers"